rob040/LEDmatrixClock/README.md

 * Removed the TimeZoneDB.com registration requirement.
 * Added Time NTP and more efficient time strings instead.
 Actual time zone information is used from OpenWeather API.
 * Update to new OpenWeatherMap.org API.
 Newly requested Free Service API-keys can no longer use the older call and structure.
 * Reduce RAM usage.
-The ESP8266 is an older wifi processor with limited RAM (80kB) especilly when compared to its newer ESP32 members.
+The ESP8266 is an older WiFi processor with limited RAM (80kB), especially when compared to its newer ESP32 members.
 * Added basic MQTT support with basic Authentication.
-* Use VScode IDE with PlatformIO / PIOarduino, for better development and maintenace experience and much better build environment and library version control.
+* Use VScode IDE with PlatformIO / PIOarduino, for better development and maintenance experience and much better build environment and library version control.
 * Improved start-up on time synchronisation and weather data update,
 * Improved weather data display on webpage (minor changes)
-* Automatic timezone (from Local wather), hence no need for TimeZoneDB.
+* Automatic timezone (from Local weather), hence no need for TimeZoneDB.
-* Added a favicon for easy recogninition in your browser.
+* Added a favicon for easy recognition in your browser.
 * Support for different display sizes without re-compilation, via configuration page (device will reboot upon change).